Blackreliart/lain-web-controller-plugin/README.md

 | **RT** | Look Up / Down | `q` |
 | **Select (View)** | Alternate Menu | `c` |
 | **Start (Menu)** | Start / Proceed | `v` |

+---

+## 🤖 Credits & Acknowledgments
+* Developed by [Blackreliart] with the assistance of AI (Gemini).
+* Built for the *Serial Experiments Lain* fan community.
+* Inspired by the awesome work of the creators at `3d.laingame.net`.